spicetify/docs/docs/getting-started.md

 ```

 :::warning
-Use the absolute path.
-Do not use `~` - it must be the full path like `/home/username/...`
+When setting config values, use the full absolute path (e.g., `/home/username/...`).
+The `~` shortcut works in shell commands but not in config values.
 :::

 </details>